 Hurricane Lee on path for New England and Canada with Category 1 storm expected to be "large and dangerous"

 Hurricane Lee was barreling toward eastern New England and Canada's Atlantic coast Thursday and was expected to make landfall over the weekend, forecasters said.
-The Category 1 storm, which grew at one point to Category 5 strength, was expected to "remain a large and dangerous cyclone" as it continued on a trajectory north, according to the National Hurricane Center.
+The Category 1 storm, which grew at one point last week to Category 5 strength, was expected to stay large and dangerous as it continued on a trajectory north, according to the National Hurricane Center.

 Stephanie Abrams, a meteorologist with The Weather Channel, said on "CBS Mornings" on Thursday that the storm was expected to make landfall between Saturday and Sunday.
 Lee was expected to dump rain on already saturated ground, which could lead to flash flooding.